ZevsCrut/depphack.agents/README.md

-its tg bot for geephack.agents hackaton
+its tg bot for deephack.agents hackaton

 April 25, 2024